 For many, jewelry and Valentine’s Day go hand-in-hand.
-But did you know that your homeowner or tenants insurance policy may not provide you with adequate insurance coverage for your Valentine’s Day valuables?
+But did you know that your homeowner or tenant insurance policy may not provide you with adequate insurance coverage for your sparkling Valentine’s Day gifts?

 Jewelry insurance: Does your home policy cover you?

 Yes, but up to a limit.
 Most property insurance policies have special limits on certain items, like jewelry.
 This means that the maximum the insurer will pay in the event of a loss of a particular item is limited to the amount specified in the standard policy wording and is subject to the policy deductible.

 The total amount payable for a loss of jewelry can vary between insurance companies, although a limit of $5,000 is typical and usually applies to all of your jewelry combined.

 Is your jewelry worth more than your policy limit?

-If your jewelry is worth more than your policy limit, most insurance companies offer the option to schedule these items on a Personal Articles Floater and you will pay a premium based on the value of the item.
+If your jewelry is worth more than your policy limit, most insurance companies offer the option to schedule these items on a Personal Articles Floater and you will pay an added premium based on the value of the item.
 Typically, an item scheduled under a Personal Articles Floater is not subject to the policy deductible, however, any claims will still affect your home insurance history.

 How to insure your engagement ring, wedding ring, or other jewelry you may own

 Insuring your rings or other jewelry you may have, is relatively simple and will start with a call to your home insurance provider.
 They’ll talk and walk you through the process that will typically start with you getting your rings appraised.
 With the appraisal in hand, your home insurer will be able to schedule your jewelry on the Personal Articles Floater.

-Be sure to check the limits listed in your homeowner or tenants policy and discuss your options with your insurance professional.
+Be sure to check the limits listed in your homeowner or tenant insurance policy and discuss your options with your insurance professional.
 And, don’t be shy about asking questions because you’ll want to know how exactly your valuables are covered, and just as importantly, how they are not covered.
 Here’s a checklist to ask your insurer:

 - What happens if your jewelry is stolen?
 Lost?